Home

 Welcome!

-I’m a comparative historian of modern eastern and southern Africa interested in memory, mass violence, decolonization, and print culture.
-I study the ways in which African societies have defined their relationship to the past and the future, and how these changing relationships affected notions of sovereignty and justice on the continent.
+I’m a comparative social and cultural historian of modern eastern and southern Africa interested in memory, decolonization, and print culture.
+My current research studies the ways in which African societies have defined their relationship to the past and the future, and how these changing visions affected notions of sovereignty and justice on the continent.
+I also have long-running interests in global history and the nature of colonial states in Africa.

 News: